akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 :   @@snip [QuickStartDocTest.java]($code$/java/jdocs/stream/QuickStartDocTest.java) { #run-source }

-This line will complement the source with a consumer function—in this example we simply print out the numbers to the console—and pass this little stream setup to an Actor that runs it.
+This line will complement the source with a consumer function—in this example we print out the numbers to the console—and pass this little stream setup to an Actor that runs it.
 This activation is signaled by having “run” be part of the method name; there are other methods that run Akka Streams, and they all follow this pattern.